-Students may go to the guidance office to drop or add classes through the Friday of the first full week of the semester.
+Secondary students may go to the guidance office to request to drop or add classes through the Friday of the first full week of each semester.
 The first day of the semester through Friday of the first full week of the semester is considered the drop/add period.
-Schedule changes are not guaranteed but will be made considered if there is a valid reason, if there is no conflict with other classes, if the change does not violate enrollment requirements or affect student's progress toward graduation, and if there is room in the class.
-Most secondary students enroll in seven classes each semester, but enrolling in a minimum of 6 classes each semester is required.
+Schedule changes are not guaranteed but will be considered if there is a valid reason, if there is no conflict with other classes, if the change does not violate enrollment requirements or affect a student's progress toward graduation, if there is parental agreement, and if there is room in the class.
+Students are not permitted to add a class after the drop/add period.